 Tyler frequently publishes and speaks on topics relating to the charitable sector, philanthropy, social entrepreneurship/enterprise, social business forms, and impact investing.
 He has authored or co-authored several law review articles and book chapters on distinctive aspects of impact investing and social entrepreneurship, including fiduciary duties, regulation, social impact, and clarity about priority of purpose and accountability.
 He also frequently speaks on those topics, including for Columbia Univ., Georgetown, NYU, Northwestern, Notre Dame, Texas, Univ. of Missouri – Kansas City, Washington Univ., United States Association of Small Business and Entrepreneurship, Independent Sector, Council on Foundations, Philanthropy Roundtable, and others.

-He also speaks and publishes on the roles of private foundations in society, transparency, “public money,” public private partnerships, advancing university innovation and technology transfer, and U.S. policy on high-skilled immigration.
+He also speaks and publishes on the roles of private foundations in society, transparency, “public money,” public-private partnerships, advancing university innovation and technology transfer, and U.S. policy on high-skilled immigration.
 Many of Tyler’s academic articles are available through his SSRN page.

 He also has had meaningful roles in starting three schools: the Ewing Marion Kauffman (charter) School, St. Michael the Archangel High School (transition team), and Cristo Rey Kansas City (feasibility study committee).

 Before joining Kauffman, Tyler was a partner with one of Kansas City's oldest and largest law firms, where his practice focused on commercial litigation.
-He has his undergraduate and law degrees from the University of Notre Dame.